Chicago Commitment

 • Effectively combining resources and building on assets to create a sustainable infrastructure to address urgent issues; and

-• Creating a model for civic partnerships that can be adapted and replicated elsewhere.
+• A model for civic partnerships that can be adapted and replicated elsewhere.

 Vital Communities